History of Albanian football: Honours

+History in youth football

 1972 UEFA European Under-23 Championship

 The Albanian Under-23 did participate in many Competitions during their past.
 They made their competitive debut during the 1972 UEFA European Under-23 Championship.
 Facing in the Group 8:West Germany, Poland and Turkey.
-In a relatively tough Group, Albania were able to secure their first points ever during a qualification match against Poland at home with 1-1 followed by an surprising draw away against Turkey.
-Despite losing their next three Matches against Poland away 2-1 and against West Germany 0-2 and 2–0 away, the Albanians were able to draw once more at home against Turkey.
-This time without an score.
+In a relatively tough Group, Albania were able to secure their first points ever during a qualification match against Poland at home with 1-1 followed by a surprising draw away against Turkey.
+Despite losing their next three matches against Poland away 2-1 and against West Germany 0-2 and 2–0 away, the Albanians were able to draw once more at home against Turkey.
+This time without a score.
 Albania would finish the group in 3rd place with three points and above Turkey thanks to the goal difference.